 Some general things to remember when selecting your teeth per inch for band saw blade types:

-Band saw blades need to be properly maintained to ensure a long life, but even the best cared for blades require changing from time to time.
-Blades can crack, become worn down, or even lose some of their teeth, but with our simple guide you’ll be able to change your band saw blade with minimal fuss and optimum safety so you can continue on with your work.
+The band saw blades need to be properly maintained to ensure a long life, but even the best cared for blades require changing from time to time.
+Blades can crack, become worn down, or even lose some of their teeth, but with our simple guide, you’ll be able to change your band saw blade with minimal fuss and optimum safety so you can continue on with your work.